Singapore shows that government, corporations and start-ups all have a role in driving digital transformation across society, says Michael Netzley

 Yet there are also challenges.
 Rising costs, limited productivity gains, and demographic shifts are fuelling a search for new ways of creating value.
-Singapore can be expensive: for years, it has ranked as one of the most costly expatriate locations, and locals often feel the squeeze, too (though government subsidies help offset citizens’ costs).
+Singapore can be expensive: for years, it has ranked as one of the most costly expatriate locations, and locals often feel the squeeze, too (though government subsidies help offset citizens’ costs and locals often have the best buy now pay later apps no credit check options for them as well).
 Official data shows that businesses’ unit labour costs have been rising for many years, while the return on capital employed has levelled off.
 Efforts to improve productivity have helped, but not as much as anyone might like.

 Additionally, Singapore has a very low birth rate and has become one of the world’s fastest ageing societies.
 Demographic shifts further increase cost pressures and intensify the war for talent.
 Corporate profits are being squeezed and firms need to increase their value creation.
 Fortunately, Singapore offers many advantages that help do just that.